cmichi/minimalistic-web/README.md

 usable.
 This project aims on providing templates for stripping websites down to the most necessary stuff.

-The templates are for the [Privoxy](http://www.privoxy.org/) web proxy.
+The templates are designed for the [Privoxy](http://www.privoxy.org/) web proxy.

-__Note__: Templates are not executed for websites you access over HTTPS and the templates are designed using an AdBlock Browser Addon!
+__Note__: Templates are not executed for websites you access over HTTPS and the templates are designed to be used in conjunciton with an AdBlock Browser Addon!

-# ToDo

- * create gallery/showcase of berfore/after templating of websites

 # Installation

 Install Privoxy.
-For Ubuntu e.g.:

-	# install privoxy
-	$ sudo apt-get install privoxy
+For Ubuntu e.g. `$ sudo apt-get install privoxy`.

 Install an [AdBlock Browser Addon](http://adblockplus.org/de/firefox)!